padrino/padrino-docs/guides/08_advanced-usage/06_standalone-usage-in-sinatra.html.md

 ## Padrino Routing

-You can check out the details of the routing system in the [Routing](/guides/controllers) guide.
+You can check out the details of the routing system in the [Enhanced Routing](/guides/controllers/enhanced-routing) guide.
 To register the routing and controller functionality within your Sinatra application:

 ```ruby